cbdavis/findRspeakers/README.md

 `data_file` stores the results of geolocating e-mail domains.
 When you run the code the first time, it may take 20-30 minutes to generate this file due to API request limits for the geolocation service being used.

+`emailPattern` is a regular expression that is used to search by e-mail domain.
+Currently this won't filter by user name.

 ```
 library(findRspeakers)
 library(pander)